 This being my first time having rabbit meat, I didn’t know what to expect with the Braised Rabbit Leg in Banyuls Wine, Black Figs and Kiplers Potatoes (S$38) so I was honestly a tad bit apprehensive.
 Thankfully, it didn’t smell or taste gamy and its meat kinda resembles chicken, just more tender.

 Bar-A-Thyme’s braised rabbit had a very light “feathery texture” (quoting my colleague) while the Banyul wine sauce was rich, dark and sweet – its taste contrasting with the lightness of the meat.
 Served with chunks of goldened kipler potatoes and a slice of black fig.

 And of course, at a French place, you can’t leave (/live) without dessert!

 The consistency of the Chocolate Cake with Chocolate Mousse and fresh Mixed Berries (S$8) was more like a brownie than a sponge cake; a bit moist and compact.
 A layer of praline under the mousse gave the dessert more crunch, making this banal dessert a lil less boring.

 Now I know a bit of praline goes a long way.
 Overall decent but not wow.

-Basically raspberry overload but not to worry, obviously it doesn’t taste like a singular ingredient.
 The mousse was light, sweet and creamy.
-The agar strip tasted like natural raspberries while sorbet was sour – all of which catered to few of our taste buds.
+The agar strip tasted like natural raspberries while the sorbet brought tartness.
 The fresh lychee was a contrasting flavour from this raspberry orgy of a dessert.

-Also, Chef Mermilliod was warm and hospitable, definite plus points to his expertise so I would honestly trust his decision to customizing dinner.
-Take my money and have belly at your mercy.
+Also, Chef Mermilliod was warm and hospitable—a definite plus points to his expertise so I would honestly trust his decision to customize dinner.
+Take my money and have my belly at your mercy.